Rabies is a deadly virus spread to people from the saliva of infected animals. The rabies virus is usually transmitted through a bite.

 - Keep bats out of your home.
 Seal any cracks and gaps where bats can enter your home.
 If you know you have bats in your home, work with a local expert to find ways to keep bats out.

-- Consider the rabies vaccine if you're traveling.
-If you're traveling to a country where rabies is common and you'll be there for a long period of time, ask your doctor whether you should receive the rabies vaccine.
+Consider the rabies vaccine if you're traveling.
+If you're traveling to a country where rabies is common and you'll be there for an extended period of time, ask your doctor whether you should receive the rabies vaccine.